gianarb/gianarb.github.com/_posts/2016-01-16-swarm-scales-your-containter-for-free.markdown

 })
 {% endhighlight %}

-This is an extract of my code and I use it to create a new container.
+This is a snippet that can be used to create a new container.
-After it I have a container started and I use the exec docker feature to extract your source and to run it.
+With the container started I use the exec feature to extract your source and to run it.

 {% highlight go %}